scottjason/tweety-pop/README.md

 - Twitter visualization and data analytics project using Node.js, Express.js & Socket.io, MongoDB

-- Using Web Sockets, data is streamed from twitter and passed through a sentiment algorithm.
+- Using web sockets, data is streamed from twitter and passed through a sentiment algorithm.

-- 100,000 Tweets are stored in the database, as they come in.
+- 100,000 tweets are stored in the database, as they come in.
 This application employs a 'last-one-out-on-new-one-in' collection cycle.

 - The incoming sentiment score reflects the degree of positivity / negativty of the current tweet on-screen.

+- The application fetches 1,000 tweets every five seconds from the database to build up this average in an effort to provide meaningful data about the artist.

 - The tweety pop interpreter reflects the average sentiment score of the artist and is calculated by both the incoming, real-time tweet on-screen as well as the 100,000 tweets stored per artist.

-- The application fetches 1000 tweets every five seconds from the database to build up this average in an effort to provide meaningful data about the artist.

 - Each artists score is building on an average of approximately 10,000 tweets.
 Tweets anaylized as neutral (a score of 0) are not applied to the average.